 Valentine’s Day can be expensive.
-From the flowers and candy, to dinner out and jewelry gifts, you might be wondering if there is a smarter way to spend your hard-earned dollars on the romantic holiday.
+From the flowers to the candy, to the dinner out and jewelry gifts, you might be wondering if there is a smarter way to spend your hard-earned dollars on the romantic holiday.
+The truth is, you don’t have to spend a lot of money to show your loved ones you care.

 - Take advantage of 2-for-1 dinners.